What is?

-The EDP University Challenge is an international EDP competition for young university students.
+The EDP University Challenge was an international EDP competition for young university students.

-Today there are 3 editions, Portugal, Brazil and EDP Renewables being present in several geographical areas where the latter company is present (Spain, France, Italy and Belgium).
+There were 3 editions in several geographical areas where EDP Renewables is present (Spain, France, Italy and Belgium).

-This award is intended for the entire academic community of Portugal, Brazil, Spain, France, Italy and Belgium.
-The challenge presented annually may have components such as engineering, management, economics, marketing and communication.
+This award was intended for the entire academic community of Portugal, Brazil, Spain, France, Italy and Belgium.
+The challenge presenteded annually ran for 13 years and had components such as engineering, management, economics, marketing and communication.

 Numbers of Previous Editions in Portugal:

-After the successful trip of the winning team of the 2019 Edition, this year's edition again gives you the chance to go to Silicon Valley, the center par excellence of the cutting-edge technology industry.
+After the successful trip of the winning team of the 2019 edition, the last edition provided the chance for a trip to Silicon Valley, the center par excellence of the cutting-edge technology industry.

 Theme for 2020 edition: